-Thank you so much for joining our effort to assist Afghan asylees apply for Adjustment of Status (AOS) in the United States!
+Thank you so much for joining our effort to assist Afghan asylees and refugees apply for Adjustment of Status in the United States!

 Project Background and Overview

-After years of U.S. military presence in Afghanistan, our country officially withdrew its presence in August of 2021.
+After years of U.S. military presence in Afghanistan, our country withdrew in August of 2021.
 Almost immediately, the Taliban overthrew the government and seized power, throwing the country into chaos.
 This chaos continues today.
 Many Afghans have died and thousands more are being hunted, looking for a way to escape.
-Some have been fortunate enough to enter the United States and have since applied for asylum or another status.
-But asylum is not permanent status.
-Now, in order to call the U.S. home permanently, these asylees need to file to adjust their status to that of Legal Permanent Resident (LPR).
+Some have been fortunate enough to enter the United States and have since been granted asylum.
+Others were admitted to the U.S. as refugees.
+Asylum and refugee status are granted indefinitely, but they are not the most permanent form of protection in the U.S. Now, in order to call the U.S. home permanently, these asylees and refugees must apply to “adjust” their status to that of Legal Permanent Resident (LPR).
 LPR status is often referred to as having a “green card” and is a pathway to citizenship.

 Ways You Can Help